druid-io/tranquility/README.md

 Tranquility depends on a newer version of zookeeper than Storm is built with, at least through Storm 0.9.1.
 This should be worked out once [STORM-70](https://issues.apache.org/jira/browse/STORM-70) is in a release, but for the time being, Tranquility deployments will work better on a patched Storm.
 Our fork is here: https://github.com/metamx/incubator-storm/tree/v0.9.1-incubating-mmx.
-We have also published artifacts in the the metamx maven repository.
+We have also published artifacts in the the metamx maven repository at: https://metamx.artifactoryonline.com/metamx/pub-libs-releases-local/org/apache/storm/storm-core/.

 ## Druid Setup